yeetree/GalaxyEngine/README.md

 ## LICENSING NOTE:
 The sample program that comes with this repo does not have a license, but the actual engine DOES.
 Please read the license in the engine directory.

-## PERFORMANCE NOTE:
-At the moment, (0.1), the performance seems to decrease over time.
-Do not use this in any projects until I figure this out.